syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Serialization-Support.md

 ### Save QAT state

-Ribbon provides an option to save only the state of QAT instead of all Ribbon states using the `SerializationOptions`.
+Ribbon control provides an option to save the state of QAT alone instead of saving all Ribbon states using the `SerializationOptions`.
 The `SerializationOptions` consists of two boolean properties such as `SerializeQATItems` and `SerializeTabItems` which are set as **True** by default.
 To serialize only the QAT state, the `SerializeTabItems` property must be set as **False**.
-This instance of `SerializationOptions` must be then passed as an argument to `SaveState` function in addition to the `AppStateSerializer` instance.
+This instance of `SerializationOptions` must be passed as an argument to `SaveState` function in addition to the `AppStateSerializer` instance.

 {% tabs %}